 - CALL 911.
 Then call emergency response telephone number on shipping paper.
 If shipping paper not available or no answer, refer to appropriate telephone number listed on the inside back cover. - Priorities for rescue, life-saving, first aid, fire control and other hazards are higher than the priority for measuring radiation levels. - Radiation Authority must be notified of accident conditions.
 Radiation Authority is usually responsible for decisions about radiological consequences and closure of emergencies. - Stay upwind, uphill and/or upstream.
-Keep unauthorized personnel away. - Detain or isolate uninjured persons or equipment suspected to be contaminated; delay decontamination and cleanup until instructions are received from Radiation Authority.
+Keep unauthorized personnel away. - Delay final cleanup until instructions or advice is received from Radiation Authority.